-• Dojo Points - Positive behaviour acknowledgments.
-Students receive a Dojo Point for displaying positive behaviour in the classroom and playground environment.
+• Tokens - Positive behaviour acknowledgments.
+Students receive a token for displaying positive behaviour in the classroom and playground environment.
 This is a fast, effective way to influence and encourage positive behaviour within the school.
-All staff are connected to each of the classes' Dojo systems and can hand out points to any student across K-6 at any time using an iPad or phone.
-The points accumulate and equate into Blue and Red Values Awards.
-On average, class teachers are encouraged to give out points each day for double the number of their students.
-For example, if there are 25 students in a class, 50 points are to be handed out each day on average.
+All staff can hand out tokens to any student across K-6 at any time.
+The tokens accumulate and are stored in the whole school token box.
+On average, class teachers are encouraged to give out tokens each day for double the number of their students.
+For example, if there are 25 students in a class, 50 tokens are to be handed out each day on average.